-Today's excursion takes us to the village of Arbore tribe and the market town of Key Afer.
+Today's excursion takes us to the villages of Arbore tribe and the market town of Key Afer.
 We continue on to Jinka, where we spend the night.
 Overnight at Nasa Hotel.

 We depart Jinka early and drive through Mago National Park en route to a Mursi village.
 Our local Mursi guide will explain the customs of his people, perhaps the best known of which is the giant lip plates worn by the women.
-Afternoon visit to Aari village where our Aari friends will arrange a special welcome ceremony for us.
+Afternoon visit to Aari village where our Aari friends arrange ceremony for us.
 Overnight at Nasa Hotel.

-Final day in Ethiopia, for those with afternoon or evening flights guide will be available assist you today.
-Transfer to airport in time for onward flight.
+Final day in Ethiopia, for those with afternoon or evening flights guides will be available to assist you.
+Transport to airport in time for onward flight.

 PRICES & REGISTRATION INFORMATION

 (Inclusive of 8 nights in Ethiopia, all meals, bottled water in the vehicle, 2 internal domestic flights, ground transportation; entrance fees; services of licensed Ethiopian guide and driver; services of USA-based trip leader.)

 NOTE: International airfare, gratuities, alcoholic beverages, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.
 Negative Covid-19 test, required for entry to Ethiopia and re-entry to USA is also NOT included.